 The exercise should take no longer than 15 minutes to complete.
 Specific questions about your building should be directed to that building coordinator.
 For classes or labs that cannot be interrupted to participate in the drill, we ask instructors to pause at 10:00 a.m. when the exercise begins and review the class through the procedures they are to follow in the event of an actual tornado.
 Resume normal class activities following that verbal review.

 The State of Missouri conducts an annual statewide severe weather exercise in March.
-The exercise date will be announced by the State Emergency Management Agency in Jefferson City, MO near mid February.
+The exercise date will be announced by the State Emergency Management Agency in Jefferson City, MO in mid-February.
 All Missouri State University campuses participate in this exercise.
 In preparation of these annual drills the Department of Safety and Transportation encourages all members of the campus community to review the Emergency Response Plan for specific instructions on what you should do.
-You should also be familiar with the Shelter Locations for the campus buildings that you are commonly in.
+You should also be familiar with the Shelter Locations for the campus buildings where you work or have classes.
 It is important to stay up to date on what to do as these types of situations develop quickly and often have minimal advance warning.
-For additional information please contact our office at 417-836-5509.
+For additional information, please contact the University Emergency Manager at 417-836-8444.